185 series: Shōnan-livery OM03

 In September 2010, 7-car set OM03 was repainted into the Shōnan colour scheme of orange and green (never previously carried by this type) to recreate the appearance of the early 80 series EMUs, as part of the 50th anniversary celebrations of the Kusatsu limited express service scheduled for October of that year.

 Original Odoriko-livery A8

 In July 2011, 10-car Tamachi-based set A8 was repainted into the original Odoriko colour scheme of white with green diagonal stripes at Ōmiya Works.

 Original Odoriko-livery C1

 In June 2012, 5-car Tamachi-based set C1 was repainted into the original Odoriko colour scheme of white with green diagonal stripes at Ōmiya Works.

 Amagi-livery OM08

 In February 2012, 7-car set OM08 was repainted into the JNR colour scheme of beige and maroon (never previously carried by this type) at Ōmiya Works to recreate the appearance of the early 157 series EMUs used on Amagi services.

 Withdrawal

 East Japan Railway Company has recently announced that all 185 series sets will be scrapped by 2022.
-Currently, they are serving as temporary trains.
+As of Summer 2024 two six-car units still remain operational for rail tours and other special services.